Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-We will now show that the parts of the multigraph we observe up until the timescale in which we are interested are with high probability simple.
-We will then use an argument by Joseph \cite{josephComponentSizesCritical2014} to show that this implies that Theorem \ref{thm.convoutforest} holds conditional on the resulting multigraph being simple.
-We let $B_n(k)$ be the number of self-loops and edges created parallel to an existing edge in the same direction as that edge, up until discovery of the $k^{th}$ vertex of $(\hat{F}_n(k),k\geq 1)$.
-We call these anomalous edges. \begin{proposition} Suppose $\beta<1$.
+We will now show that the parts of the directed multigraph we observe far beyond the timescale of interest are with high probability simple.
+We will then use an argument by Joseph \cite{josephComponentSizesCritical2014} to show that this implies that \cref{prop:convoutforest} holds conditional on the resulting multigraph being simple.
+We let $B_n(k)$ be the number of `bad edges' up to time $k$; to be precise, it equals be the number of self-loops and edges created parallel to an existing edge in the same direction as that edge, up until discovery of the $k$th vertex of the out-forest.
+Following \cite{conchon--kerjanStableGraphMetric2021}, we call these anomalous edges. \begin{proposition} Suppose $\beta<1$.
 Then we have

-as $n\to \infty$. \end{proposition} \begin{remark} We adapt the proof of Lemma 7.1 of \cite{josephComponentSizesCritical2014} and of Proposition 5.3 of \cite{conchon--kerjanStableGraphMetric2020} to the directed setting.
-A significant complication is caused by the conditioning on We remark that in both papers, the proof of the aforementioned result is not fully correct, because the authors use a wrong expression for the probability of sampling an anomalous edge.
-However, the argument below can be adapted to the setting of \cite{josephComponentSizesCritical2014} and \cite{conchon--kerjanStableGraphMetric2020} to yield a correct proof. \end{remark} \begin{proof} Note that we can only show the convergence of the Radon-Nikodym derivative up to time $O(n^{2/3})$, so it is not straightforward to use the measure change to proof results on a time scale $O(n^\beta)$.
-Therefore, for the proof of this lemma, we will use a different method, that was introduced by Joseph in \cite{josephComponentSizesCritical2014} referred to as \emph{Poissonization}.
-Let $R_n$ be as before, and conditional on $R_n$, let $D^{0,+}_1,\dots,D^{0,+}_{n-R_n}$ i.i.d.\ random varialbes with the law of $D^+$ conditional on $D^-=0$, and set $S_{n-R_n}=\sum_{i=1}^{n-R_n}$.
-There is an $L$ such that with high probability, both $R_n$ and $S_{n-R_n}$ are within an interval of width $Ln^{1/2}$ around their mean.
-We condition on this event.
-Suppose $R_n=r$ and $S_{n-R_n}=s$, such that the conditioning implies that, in particular, $r=O(n)$.
-We note that, conditional on $R_n=r$, $(\mathbf{\hat{D}}_{n,1},\dots,\mathbf{\hat{D}}_{r,n})$ (before conditioning on $\sum_{i=1}^nD^-_i=\sum_{i=1}^nD^+_i$) are distributed as the jumps ordered by jump time in a Poisson process $\Pi^0$ with intensity measure $\pi^0$ on $\R_+\times \N^2$ such that conditional on $\Pi^0(\R,\N,\N)=r$.
-The intensity of this process is not constant in $t$, so we perform a time change.
-Define
+as $n\to \infty$. \end{proposition} \begin{remark} We adapt the proof of \cite[Lemma 7.1]{josephComponentSizesCritical2014} and of \cite[Proposition 5.3]{conchon--kerjanStableGraphMetric2021} to the directed setting.
+A significant complication is caused by the conditioning on We observe that in both papers, the proof of the aforementioned result is not fully correct, because the authors use the wrong expression for the probability of sampling an anomalous edge.
+However, the argument below can be adapted to the setting of \cite{josephComponentSizesCritical2014} and \cite{conchon--kerjanStableGraphMetric2021} to yield a correct proof. \end{remark} \begin{proof} We distinguish between the following types of anomalous edges.\\ Self-loops occur when the out-half-edge of a vertex is paired to an in-half-edge of the same vertex.
+Let $B^1_n(k)$ be the number of self-loops that are found up to time $k$.
+For $v$ explored up to time $\lfloor n^\beta\rfloor$, a vertex with in-degree $d^-_v$ and out-degree $d^+_v$, there are $d^-_v d^+_v$ possible combinations of an in-half-edge and an out-half-edge that form a self-loop connected to $v$.
+Any of these combinations of half-edges is paired with probability bounded above by